If you feel intimidated by someone, your fear gives them power over you — but you can humanize your “monster.”

 Communicating with someone who intimidates you can be quite the daunting task.
-If you’ve ever found yourself stuttering, stammering, or even radio silent in the presence of a more menacing personality, I feel your pain.
+If you’ve ever found yourself stuttering, stammering, or even “radio silent” in the presence of a menacing personality, I feel your pain.

-- You won’t always have the luxury of hiding from those who make you uncomfortable.
-Clashes of personalities happen all of the time (for various reasons).
+- I wouldn’t always have the luxury of hiding from those who make me uncomfortable.
+Clashes of personalities happen all the time (for various reasons).
 That’s just life.

-- Hiding or avoiding never actually solves the problem (duh).
+- Hiding or avoiding never actually solved my problem (duh).
 While I prevented the discomfort of encounters with my “monsters” in the moment, was I willing to spend the rest of my life ducking and dodging them because I couldn’t find my voice?
 Um, I think not.

 - A lack of competency, know-how, or skill